 Listening and seeking feedback from beneficiaries is a key component of project development and management.
 Feedback practice allows funding and implementing organizations to be responsive to the needs of communities, innovate their programs, surface hidden problems and ultimately, be more effective in impact delivery.

-Fund for Shared Insight has also supported landscape scans in Brazil, India, Kenya, Mexico, the Philippines, and Tanzania.
+Fund for Shared Insight has supported landscape scans in Brazil, India, Kenya, Mexico, the Philippines, and Tanzania.
 You may find out more about the Country-Specific Landscape Scans here.